mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 On Gamepad Speeds
 '''''''''''''''''''''''''''''''''''

-Enable this preference if you wish |ed| to speak when the speed hits certain speeds when using a gamepad.
+If this preference is enabled |ed| will speak when the speed hits certain speeds when using a gamepad.

 Speeds that will be spoken are: